 C4-163006 CT4 Aspect of the Workplan Source: CT4 Chairman

 Discussion:

 It was seen that CT4 work on CIoT is now complete.
-Anyway it is expected to have corrective category "F" CRs and probably some alignment with stage 2.
+Anyway, it is expected to have corrective category "F" CRs and probably some alignment with stage 2 in the future.